ibnahmadbello/SimpleJournalApp/README.md

 This is a simple journal app where a user can sign up or login using Google Account.
 It acts like a diary where user can add, modify and delete any entry.

+# This app is an assessment submitted to Andela Learning Community in order to be eligible for the Google Udacity African Scholarship.

 # Screen Shot
 <p align="center">
 <p>Sign Up Activity</p>